longqh3/RNA-SSNV/README.rst

 Train customized model
 -----------------------

+Training on a particular sequencing technology may not transfer to another.
+In that case, uses suspecting an different sequencing pattern can use their own data to train the customized model.

 - Using gold-standard TP mutations with their corresponding RNA somatic mutations to train customized model.
 The performance matrix for model training will be generated.